 The America’s Best Urban Schools Award (ABUS) is presented annually to the nation’s highest performing urban schools.
-In October of each year, the National Center for Urban School Transformation (NCUST) presents this award to elementary schools, middle schools, high schools, dual language schools, and alternative schools.
+In May 2020, the National Center for Urban School Transformation (NCUST) will present this award to elementary schools, middle schools, high schools, dual language schools, and alternative schools.
 In order to compete for an America’s Best Urban Schools Award, schools must submit the following data and meet or exceed the criteria as defined.

 - Urban Location: The school must be located in a metropolitan area with 50,000 or more residents.